rexwithluv/mongo-verba/README.md

 - Add language switching options.
 - Enhance the insert dialog UI.
 - Save and read quotes from a text file or a CSV.

+## Known Issues

+- The dialog opened with the "i" shortcut does not reappear after closing it unless the page is reloaded.